1.0 Policy Statement

 3.2.1 At each stage in the procedure, our aim is always to resolve the complaint.
 If appropriate, we will acknowledge that the complaint is upheld in whole or in part.
 In addition, we may offer one or more of the following:

-3.2.3 If you have difficulty discussing a concern with a particular member of staff, these views will be respected.
+3.2.4 If a complainant has difficulty discussing a concern with a particular member of staff, these views will be respected.
 In these cases, you will be referred to another staff member.
 Similarly, if the member of staff directly involved feels unable to deal with a concern, the Headteacher will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.

 3.3 Anonymous Complaints

 We will not normally investigate anonymous complaints.
-However, the Headteacher or Chief Operating Officer (COO) / Chief Executive Officer (CEO), will determine whether the complaint warrants an investigation.
+However, the Headteacher or Deputy Chief Executive Officer (DCEO) / Chief Executive Officer (CEO), will determine whether the complaint warrants an investigation into issues raised.

 3.4 Timescales

 3.4.1 The complaint must be raised within three months of the incident or, where a series of associated incidents have occurred, within three months of the last of these incidents.
-We will consider complaints made outside of this timeframe if exceptional circumstances apply.
+The DCEO will consider whether exceptional circumstances apply for consideration outside of this timeframe.

 3.4.2 Complaints need to be considered, and resolved, as quickly and efficiently as possible using time limits published in this procedure.
 However, where further investigations are necessary, or the complaint is complex, new time limits can be set and the complainant sent details of the new deadline and an explanation for the delay.